jiwei0921/SOD-CNNs-based-code-summary-/README.md

 In this repository, we mainly focus on deep learning based saliency methods (**2D RGB, 3D RGB-D, Video SOD and 4D Light Field**) and provide a summary (**Code and Paper**).
 We hope this repo can help you to better understand saliency detection in the deep learning era.

 --------------------------------------------------------------------------------------
- :heavy_exclamation_mark:  **2D SOD**: Add eight CVPR papers and two CVPRW papers, two ECCV papers, one IEEE TCyb paper.
+ :heavy_exclamation_mark:  **2D SOD**: Add eight CVPR papers and two CVPRW papers, two ECCV papers, one ACMM paper.
  :heavy_exclamation_mark:  **3D SOD**: Add one ACMM22 paper, one ECCV22 paper, one 3DV22 paper and two IEEE TPAMI paper and four IEEE TIP papers.
  :heavy_exclamation_mark:  **LF SOD**: Add one CVPR22 paper and one Neurocomputing paper.
- :heavy_exclamation_mark:  **Video SOD** :  Add four AAAI22 papers, one ACMM22 paper.
+ :heavy_exclamation_mark:  **Video SOD** :  Add four AAAI22 papers, one ACMM22 paper, one ECCV22 paper.

  [Camouflaged Object Detection](https://arxiv.org/abs/2102.10274) is a closely-related task of SOD, with paper summary of [this link](https://github.com/visionxiang/awesome-camouflaged-object-detection).